Facts about Hips and Knees

 Total Hip Replacement

 The knee is the largest joint in the body.
-Nearly normal knee function is needed to perform routine everyday activities.
-The knee is made up of the lower end of the thigh bone (femur), which rotates on the upper end of the shin bone (tibia), and the knee cap (patella), which slides in a groove on the end of the femur.
+It is made up of the lower end of the thigh bone (femur), which rotates on the upper end of the shin bone (tibia), and the knee cap (patella), which slides in a groove on the end of the femur.
 Large ligaments attach to the femur and tibia to provide stability.
 The long thigh muscles give the knee strength.
 Even small changes in knee function can cause problems with everyday activities such as walking and climbing stairs.

 Total Knee Replacement

-As you get older your risk of falling increases.
+As you get older, your risk of falling increases.
 This can also lead to hip replacements and other surgeries.
 As always, prevention is the best medicine.
-Learn how to prevent falls – click here
+Learn how to prevent falls: